The Law Commission recommendation for Shared Parenting

 Developments of Shared Parentage in India

-Also the custody rights to the father are denied by many High Courts even when they had greater economic prosperity.
-Ina recent judgement (Kumar V Jahgirdhar vs Chethana Ramatheertha 4230-31 / 2003) SC has reversed the observation that the mother be always the natural guardian and the custody will be given to her always.
+Also, the custody rights to the father are denied by many High Courts even when they had greater economic prosperity.
+Ina recent judgement (Kumar V Jahgirdhar vs Chethana Ramatheertha 4230-31 / 2003) SC has reversed the observation that the mother is always the natural guardian and the custody will be given to her always.

 This shared parenting judgement was delivered in the case of KM Vinaya v B Srinivas,

 - The minor child was directed to be with the father from 1 January to 30 June and with the mother from 1 July to 31 December of every year.

 - The parents were directed to share equally, the education and other expenditures of the child.

 - Each parent was given visitation rights on Saturdays and Sundays when the child is living with the other parent.